-In 1919, the company offered the 10hp four-cylinder, undoubtedly the most expensive voiturette on the market
+Offered as the 10hp four-cylinder, this model was undoubtedly the most expensive voiturette on the market

-Purchased as a non-runner by the vendor approximately 15 years ago from the late Andrew Booth at Orchid Cars at Amesbury.
+Purchased as a non-runner by the vendor approximately 14 years ago from the late Andrew Booth at Orchid Cars at Amesbury

 Click on any photo to start a slide show